Your fractional CFO for owner-operated wineries.

 Put a CFO in the room.

-The pricing, club-retention, allocation, and capital decisions too expensive to make alone.
+When the report card names the area that needs work, Advise is the next layer: area-specific help with the pricing, club-retention, allocation, and capital decisions too expensive to make alone.

 Engage: senior CFO judgment and the intelligence engine alongside your team, on a retainer.
 A monthly strategic-oversight call, a quarterly review with a refreshed 90-day roadmap, and Monitor Plus included.
 It carries defined service commitments, with the specifics and how they are measured set in your engagement letter, so the work is structured around the decisions that move your business, not just activity.
-It also lifts the data-pulls, the agency status reviews, and the "what does this mean" memos off the owner's desk, the eight to fifteen hours a month that should go to winemaking and allocation calls.
+It also lifts the data-pulls, the agency status reviews, and the "what does this mean" memos off the owner's desk, often eight to fifteen hours a month that should go to winemaking and allocation calls.
 You keep your books; we are the CFO in the room.

 Manage: we run the finance function outright.
-Close, cash, books, dashboard, and the finance-project library as recurring work, with Scott as your fractional CFO.
+Close, cash, books, dashboard, and the finance-project library as recurring work, with Scott Hess as your fractional CFO.
 Your finance function runs without you: the close, the cash, the dashboard, and the multi-tab distributor reconciliation, all handled.
 Every major pricing, club, and capital call gets CFO judgment before you make it.
 We own the books.

 The line between Engage and Manage is who owns the books.

-The one-off builds and analyses that do not fit a subscription.
+Not everything fits a reading.
+These are the one-off builds and analyses that do not belong to a subscription.
 We scope the work, price it to the scope, and own delivery end to end.

 Website builds: a new site engineered for the way buyers actually find you now, classical search, answer engines, and AI.
 You leave with a property that converts trip-planners and club prospects, built and shipped for you instead of managed through an agency on retainer.